Cocaine ring 'fixer' Peter Hannigan loses appeal

 The men's trial had heard how the gang packed the drugs into furniture and boxes addressed to fictitious military personnel.

-Cumbria Police seized the haul when it went through Harwich Docks in 2008.
+The haul was seized when it went through Harwich Docks in 2008.

 It followed an extensive operation, during which officers travelled to the continent and used covert film to uncover the gang.